Revise the enforcements used by the identity manager framework in

 - Scroll to the Enforcements panel.

-- Use the toggle to enable or disable.
+- Use the toggle to turn on or turn off.

 Using the example of Enforce props, you experience the following by default.
 If you add a custom field in Identity Settings, the field is automatically added to the props.conf file because the settings check occurs to sync and reload props to be consistent with the identity manager.

-After upgrading to Enterprise Security 6.2.0, you need to enable the Enforce props setting if you want the identity manager to automatically enforce configuration file settings.
-On a fresh installation, Enterprise Security 6.2.0 has Enforce props set to enabled by default and the setting is enforced continuously.
+After upgrading to Enterprise Security 6.2.0, you need to turn on the Enforce props setting if you want the identity manager to automatically enforce configuration file settings.
+On a fresh installation, Enterprise Security 6.2.0 has Enforce props set to turn on by default and the setting is enforced continuously.
 However, prior versions only enforce once and then switch the setting to false right away.
 If you're already using a previous version of Enterprise Security with assets and identities, the

 /local/inputs.conf file already has